Node in VMware Identity Manager will not start Postgres.

 rm -rf /db/data/*

-3. This should trigger a pg_basebackup that will copy data from primary to the nodes.
+3. This action triggers a pg_basebackup that copies data from the primary to the nodes.
 Wait for about 5 minutes to check if /db/data is populated.

-4. If there is no data skip to step 6 in running a pg_basebackup manually to copy data over to the node.
-If data is populated you can start vpostgres on the replica nodes:
+4. If there is no data, skip to step 6 to run a pg_basebackup manually to copy data over to the node.
+If data is populated, start vpostgres on the replica nodes:

 /etc/init.d/vpostgres start

-5. Start up pgpool starting with master and then the replica nodes:
+5. Start up pgpool, starting with the master and then the replica nodes:

 /etc/init.d/pgService start